aalykiot/dune/README.md

 - `body`: (string | Uint8Array | stream.Readable) - Default: `null`
 - `timeout`: (number) - Default: `30000` (30 seconds) - Use `0` to disable it entirely.
 - `throwOnError`: (boolean) - Default: `false` - Whether should throw an error upon receiving a 4xx or 5xx response.
+- `signal`: (AbortSignal) - Default: `null` - Allows you to communicate with the request and abort it.

 Body Mixins